gstoyano/target-dev.en/help/dev/implement/mobile/target-mobile-preview.md

     Your app opens and starts the Target Mobile Preview Mode.

-1. Select the combination of experiences that you want to see, then click **Launch Experiences**.
+1. Select the combination of experiences that you want to see, then click **[!UICONTROL Launch Experiences]**.

    |![mobile preview 1](assets/mobile-preview-experience-selection-1.png)|![mobile preview 2](assets/mobile-preview-experience-result-1-france.png)|![mobile preview 3](assets/mobile-preview-experience-result-1-shipfree.png)|
    |![mobile preview 4](assets/mobile-preview-experience-selection-2.png)|![mobile preview 5](assets/mobile-preview-experience-result-2-aus.png)|![mobile preview 6](assets/mobile-preview-experience-result-2-10off.png)|

 ## Limitations

-* The view must load again for the new content to display after the **Launch Experiences** button is clicked.
+* The view must load again for the new content to display after the **[!UICONTROL Launch Experiences]** button is clicked.
 The easiest way is to switch to a different screen and then come back to the screen where you are expecting the change to happen.
 * Mobile preview is not supported for Android versions earlier than API-19 (KitKat).